genomicepidemiology/ARGprofiler/README.md

 Since ARGprofiler is a Snakemake pipeline, the user should install Snakemake workflow management following the guide [here](https://snakemake.readthedocs.io/en/stable/getting_started/installation.html).

-## Getting started

-There are some prerequisites for using ARGprofiler:

-* The pipeline makes use of Snakemake profiles to specify the configuration of the pipeline.
-The required flags are specified in the files of the ``` profile_argprofiler ``` directory.

-	* We provide a [config file](profile_argprofiler/config.yaml) for executing the pipeline in an HPC with qsub

-* For the analysis of unpublished sequencing reads:
-	* Place the sequencing reads in the appropriate subdirectory in the local_reads directory

 ## Input

 ARGprofiler takes as input a JSON file named [`input.json`](input.json) in the following format: